carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 exercises: 30
 questions:
 - "What is the Global Interpreter Lock (GIL)?"
-- "How do I parallelize a simple program?"
+- "How do I parallelize a Python application?"
 - "What is data parallelism?"
 - "What is task parallelism?"
 - "How do I use multiple threads in Python?"